-ASC is proud to partner with the Australian Government to deliver the Sovereign Shipbuilding Talent Pool (SSTP).
+ASC is contracted with the Australian Government to deliver the Sovereign Shipbuilding Talent Pool (SSTP).

 Transferring valuable skills